-Add the onion to the pan with the bacon grease and sauce until tender, about 4-5 minutes.
+- Add the onion to the pan with the bacon grease and sauté until tender, about 4-5 minutes.
 Add garlic to the pan and cook for an additional 30 seconds.

-If the pan is dry, add 1 tablespoon olive oil.
+- If the pan is dry, add an additional tablespoon olive oil.
 Add sweet potatoes, Brussels sprouts, cinnamon, nutmeg and remaining salt and pepper.
 Stir to combine and cook for 3-4 minutes to allow the vegetables to brown.

 If you don’t use bacon (gasp!), you can substitute 2 teaspoons of extra-virgin olive oil.